mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 A user interface framework is a framework specifically designed for building consistent and visually appealing user interfaces for websites and applications.
 One user interface framework I learned in ICS 314 is called [React](https://react.dev/).

+I can see myself building websites and softwares in the future, because it is very convenient.
+Indeed, the organization that I work for planned to reimplement their website using frameworks like React and Next.js because they are modern and convenient.

 ## Coding standards

 A coding standard is a set of rules that programmers must follow when writing code.
 Coding standards are different from a programming language's syntax rules.
 While syntax errors prevent a program from successfully compiling or executing, violations of coding standards do not usually stop a program from running.
 Instead, coding standards exist to ensure that all code in a project follows a similar format, making future code reviews and modifications easier.